Rules to Better Data Protection Manager (DPM) - 3 Rules

 DPM is great for the above tasks, but for off-site backups or cloud backups, other tools are best.
 You generally need to set up a physical machine with enough storage for DPM, so you have some options depending on your services:

-#1 - Off-site - Your on-premises DPM backup should always have a secondary location:
+- Off-site - On-premises DPM backup should always have a secondary location:

 - Another office, with another DPM server